 Expat community

 Berlin has a thriving startup scene and cultural diversity.
 Germany’s public transportation system is outstanding, making it convenient to explore the country.
-Additionally, Germany has introduced a Digital Nomad Visa tailor-made for self-employed individuals, making the bureaucratic process more straightforward for non-EU citizens.
+Additionally, it has a growing English-speaking community, especially in big cities, which makes it even easier for digital nomads to enjoy the country.

 8. Canada